BIM2SIM/bim2sim/docs/source/installation.md

 As some requirements for core functionality of `bim2sim` are not available via PyPi but only via Anaconda an installation only via PyPi is sadly not possible for now.
-For now the easiest way to install `bim2sim` is the following:
+For now the easiest way to install `bim2sim` is the following.

-### Manual Installation for deveopment (recommended for now)
 ```shell
 # create fresh python environment with conda
 conda create -n bim2sim python=3.9